 There are many branches of yoga.
 Different yoga styles will help balance your body, mind, and spirit in varying degrees and in different ways.
 Some yoga styles are intense and vigorous, others are relaxing and meditative.

 Why You Should Try It

-Yoga gets you fit for life, both physically and mentally.
+Yoga gets you fit; physically, mentally and emotionally.
 It builds strength and flexibility in your body and mind.
-Practicing yoga regularly will help you deal with stress and anxiety, stay calm in challenging situations, improve your relationships, boost your confidence and make you feel happier about yourself and your situation.
+Practicing yoga regularly will help you deal with stress and anxiety, keep you calm in challenging situations, improve your relationships, boost your confidence and make you feel happier about yourself and your situation.

 Yoga can help you:

 Reduce stress and anxiety

 Understand how the mind and body work together

 Improve balance and stability

 Yoga will improve your wellbeing, helping you to feel good and function better as you go about your everyday life.